 - Medical devices: Medical devices: Michelle manages an expansive team of lawyers who represents over 600 clients implanted with the now recalled, DePuy ASR metal on metal hip components, which failed prematurely leaving patients having to undergo early revision surgery.
 Michelle is the lead solicitor in this complex multi-party action which has been described as “the biggest disaster in orthopaedic history” and left many clients with debilitating and catastrophic injuries.
 In the legal world, the ASR claims are considered to be one of the most prominent metal on metal prosthetic hip failure group actions.
 As a result of Michelle and her teams’ unparalleled success in pursuing complex medical device claims, she has now been instructed in other multiple group actions involving failed hip & knee devices and substandard cochlear implants.

 - Food allergy: Michelle is the head of the food safety team in London.
 Michelle and her team have gained notoriety in this specialist area due to acting in multiple high-profile cases with the team handling complex food related claims.
 Michelle represents the family of Natasha Ednan-Laperouse, a 15-year-old girl who died of anaphylaxis as a result of ingesting hidden sesame in a Pret-a-Manger baguette.
 Michelle also represented the family of Owen Carey, an 18 year old boy who died of anaphylaxis as a result of consuming a chicken burger at Byron Burger which was unknowingly marinated in buttermilk.
-Michelle currently represents the family of Celia Marsh, a mother of five, who died of anaphylaxis as a result of consuming a Pret-a-Manger super-veg rainbow flatbread.
+Michelle also represents the family of Celia Marsh, a 42-year-old mother-of-five, who died of anaphylaxis after consuming a Pret-a-Manger super-veg rainbow flatbread.
 The flatbread contained a “dairy-free” yoghurt manufactured by Planet Coconut.
 Tragically for Celia, the yoghurt was contaminated with milk.
 Michelle works with many clients, experts, charitable organisations including NARF (Natasha’s Allergy Research Foundation) and others, to campaign for greater allergy awareness in the UK and to overhaul food labelling laws to provide greater transparency throughout the food supply chain.
 Michelle and her team are dedicated to protecting the allergy community.